Tytan-Codes/Get-Better-Day-5/README.md

 *** DO NOT GET RID OF THE ```ready.sh``` THAT IS NEEDED TO UPDATE THE SCRIPT ***

+### Configuration:

+You need to read the EULA and the other thing.
+IF YOU WANT TO USE THE CHATGPT STUFF.
+PUT YOUR API KEY IN THE CONFIG WHERE IT SAYS IT SHOULD BE.

 ### Usage:

 This script can do many things here a list: